 “Can you be at the MySpace Cafe in 20 minutes?
 We can give you 10 minutes with him.”

-I interviewed Hoffman at the Sundance Film Festival on January 25th, 2010.
+We did the interview -- I survived without passing out.
 It is one of the greatest and most treasured moments of my life.
-The interview was filmed, and in the beginning, you can see how nervous I am and Hoffman endearingly heckling me for it.
+We filmed the interview, and in the beginning, you can see how timid and nervous I am, and Hoffman endearingly heckling me for it.
 I kept telling myself to be courageous, but couldn’t shake the anxiety when it was my turn to speak.
-He kept the flow of the interview calm, cool, and relaxed, just like his real-life demeanor.
-Hoffman was the one person on Earth I wanted to spend time with talking to about his craft, and I got to.
-My life's timeline got to spend time with him.
+He held the flow of the interview calm, cool, and relaxed, just like his real-life demeanor.
+Hoffman was the one person on Earth I wanted to spend time with and discuss his craft, and I got to do that.
+He is a part of my life’s timeline, and that is amazing.
 I will never forget this day.